milfeld/benchpro/README.md

 # BenchPRO
-BenchPRO is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+BenchPRO - Benchmark Performance & Reproducibility Orchestrator, is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
 Current list of applications included with BenchPRO:

 | Applications               | Synthetic Benchmarks     |
 |----------------------------|--------------------------|